 VO2 is derived using the Fick equation where maximal oxygen uptake equals cardiac output x the arteriovenous difference (VO2 = CO x (CaO2 – CvO2).
 Higher VO2 values represent greater aerobic fitness.
-Men have higher peak VO2 due to increased levels of hemoglobin, increased stroke volume and greater muscle mass.
+Men have higher peak VO2 due to increased hemoglobin levels, increased stroke volume, and greater muscle mass.

-Declines in VO2 happen with age, there is approximately a 10% decrease every ten years after 30 years of age.
+Declines in VO2 happen with age; there is approximately a 10% decrease every ten years after 30 years of age.
 This is due to decreases noted in stroke volume and maximal heart rate.
-Any pathophysiologic state can impair peak VO2 as seen in heart failure or chronic obstructive pulmonary disease (COPD) and even in deconditioning .
-Values below 80% of predicted (based on age, gender and anthropometric data) are considered abnormal.
+Any pathophysiologic state can impair peak VO2, as seen in heart failure or chronic obstructive pulmonary disease (COPD) and even deconditioning.
+Values below 80% of predicted (based on age, gender, and anthropometric data) are considered abnormal.
 VO2 is the most important parameter, as it can quantitatively measure disease severity.

 - VO2 < 80% predicted value represents reduced aerobic capacity, suggestive of cardiopulmonary or metabolic impairments.

-- A low VO2 despite normal cardiovascular, pulmonary and metabolic parameters are suggestive of deconditioning.
+- A low VO2 despite normal cardiovascular, pulmonary, and metabolic parameters is suggestive of deconditioning.

 O2 pulse is the amount of oxygen consumed by the tissues at any given heart rate (VO/HR).
-This value is used as a surrogate for stroke volume.
-Decreased O2 pulse often points to a cardiac limitation to exercise.
+This value is used as a surrogate for stroke volume, and decreased O2 pulse often points to a cardiac limitation to exercise.

 - <80% predicted is considered abnormal